mstksg/inCode/copy/entries/monad-plus-1.md

 way of chaining together functions that allow for new ways of approaching puzzles.

-The first sub-series (chapter?) will be on a certain way of implementing monads known as *MonadPlus*.
+The first sub-series (chapter?) will be on a specific class/family of monads known as *MonadPlus*.
 At the end of it all, we are going to be solving the classic logic puzzle, as old as time itself, using **only** the List monad instance, and no loops, queues, stacks, or fancy stuff like that:

 > A farmer has a wolf, a goat, and a cabbage that he wishes to transport